So, you need to spruce up your flooring, but your budget is tight. What can you do?

-- There are many options that resemble both stone and wood.
+- Many options that resemble both stone and wood

-- It is very easy to keep clean and maintain.
+- Very easy to keep clean and maintain

-- An excellent choice to install over uneven or cracked subfloors.
+- Excellent choice to install over uneven or cracked subfloors

 One downside to sheet vinyl is that it can stain or turn yellow.
 Rubber from floor mats or the bottom of your shoes can create a chemical reaction that may permanently stain the floor.